Have questions about our organization? We’ve got answers!

 Yes!
 We hope to provide pre-configured instances on Google and/or Amazon cloud services, turnkey hosting services, as well as the ability to download the technology for use on your own internal or external site.

 The goal is to make both the technology source and the content of the website freely available, so people could easily make their own archives/mirrors.
 This isn’t just good for the public but will help protect the organization.
-There will probably be some private account information excluded from mirrors, but we’ll do our best to keep it easy to set up mirrors.
+Some private account information will be excluded from mirrors, but we’ll do our best to keep it easy to set up mirrors.

 Once the tree fills up there will probably be some areas where there hasn’t been enough innovation, so we’ll try to encourage people to focus more on those areas, and if needed we’ll look into other ways to get researchers looking at these areas.
 We’ll also look for areas where there isn’t enough solid research/evidence to pick between top ideas and look into ways to test them.
 Eventually, once we start to lock in the best ideas we’ll start testing larger areas, which may even require test communities to be set up.
 We’re committed to taking the top ideas all the way to full implementation.